 Some of the best natural alternatives to antibiotics include the following.

-Virgin Coconut Oil: is full of powerful medium chain triglycerides (MCTs), including lauric acid.
+Coconut Oil (Extra Virgin): is full of powerful medium chain triglycerides (MCTs), including lauric acid.
 It has the ability to kill harmful bacteria like H. pylori.
 Research shows it’s also effective at fighting C. difficile—a strain of antibiotic-resistant bacteria and one of the leading causes of diarrhea in hospitals worldwide.

 Olive Leaf Extract: helps defend against a wide variety of viruses and bacteria.
 And it can do things that most prescription drugs can’t.
 It can even cut off the amino acid supply to viruses to keep them from spreading.
 One study found that exposing E. coli to just a 6% olive leaf extract completely destroyed it.
 You can find natural olive leaf extract supplements in most health food stores and online.